Caplyta

 - Your treatment may also include weight control and frequent medical tests.

-Usual Adult Dose of Caplyta for Bipolar 1 or 2 Disorder: Caplyta 42 mg orally once a day
+Dose of Caplyta for Bipolar I or II Disorder:

-- Use of Caplyta in bipolar disorder as monotherapy or as adjunctive therapy with lithium or valproate.
+- Use as monotherapy or as adjunctive therapy with lithium or valproate.

-The dosage of Caplyta should be reduced in moderate to severe liver disease to Caplyta 21 mg once daily.
+- Reduce the dosage of Caplyta in moderate to severe liver disease to 21 mg once daily.

-Caplyta may make it difficult for you to control your body temperature so that you feel too warm.
+Temperature control: Caplyta may make it difficult for you to control your body temperature.
 Avoid becoming overheated or dehydrated during exercise, in hot weather, or by not drinking enough fluids.
-Follow your doctor's instructions about the type and amount of liquids you should drink.
-In some cases, drinking too much liquid can be as unsafe as not drinking enough.

-Caplyta can cause sleepiness and drowsiness, make you feel tired, or make it difficult for you to think and do normal activities.
-Avoid driving or hazardous activity until you know how this medicine will affect you.
-Dizziness or drowsiness can also cause falls, accidents, or severe injuries.
+Driving and activities: Caplyta can cause sleepiness and drowsiness, make you feel tired, or make it difficult for you to think and do normal activities.
+Avoid driving or hazardous activities until you know how this medicine will affect you.

 Tell your doctor about all your current medicines.
 Many drugs can interact with lumateperone, especially: